beatzxbt/mm-toolbox/CONTRIBUTING.md

 * Highlight any particular areas you'd like reviewers to focus on.

 ### 10. Address Feedback
-Your PR will be reviewed by the maintainers.
+Your PR will be reviewed by the maintainers (me).
 You may be asked to make additional changes based on feedback.
 Please address these promptly to move the process forward.

 ## Code Style
 * Follow PEP 8 for Python code style ([black](https://github.com/psf/black) makes this very simple).